 A total of eighteen (18) issues were directed to the Patient Advocate for resolution.
 All complaints were individualized in nature.
 There were no concerns that warranted any programmatic or systemic changes.
-The Center's Client Advocate facilitated enhanced communication between staff and clients which resolved all of the concerns.
-One patient advocacy scenario required escalation to the DMH Central office of patient advocacy which assisted in investigating the matter and resolving the concerns.
-All other incidents were resolved to the complainant's satisfaction without going to the State level.
+The Center's Patient Advocate facilitated enhanced communication between staff and patients which resolved all but three of the patient's concerns.
+No patient advocacy scenarios required escalation to the DMH Central office of patient advocacy.
+Three (3) patient complaints were unable to be resolved because attempts made by Patient Advocate to reach the complainant were unsuccessful.